NoleStites/STEM-REx/AI_DOT_Files/column_vector_for_multiple_qubits.md

 - The size and contents of a qubit's (or group of qubits') column vector corresponds with binary:
 $2^{(\text{number of qubits})}$

-> - You need an entry in the column vector for every possible state that the number of qubits can make.
+[//]: # (You need an entry in the column vector for every possible state that the number of qubits can make.)

 **1 Qubit** : column vector size = $2^1$